Is an internship required to graduate?

 How do I obtain academic credit for an internship abroad?

 Certain study abroad programs includes internship opportunities that are registered for credit.
 You may connect with a representative from the Global Education Center to learn more.
 Gaining experience and expanding your knowledge about the workplace outside of the US can be beneficial for professional development.
 If you are completing an internship abroad in an Elon-approved program, you must include COM 3985 on your Course Review Form, as part of your application.
 If approved, you will receive credit for COM 3985 upon completion of the experience.

 How can international students complete an internship in the U.S.?

-If you’re an international student, you must get prior approval from the GEC for any U.S. internships.
+If you’re an international student, you must get prior approval from the Isabella Cannon Global Education Center (GEC) for any U.S. internships.

 You can find and apply to internships on the Elon Job Network (EJN).
 Sign into EJN and click on ‘Jobs & Internships’ and click the option ‘Search’.
 It will take you to a filter where you search internships, jobs and other items that help narrow or widen your preference.
 Click on the internship(s) you are interested in, read their description and follow the instructions on how to apply.